A Guide to the 5 Most Popular Worktop Materials

 – Low-maintenance

-and each of them fulfils some or all of the criteria above.
+In this guide, we’ve de-coded five of the most popular worktop materials and each of them fulfils some or all of the criteria above.

-the following five materials at a glance
+Our Worktop Decoder compares the following five materials at a glance:

 – Granite